earthlab/hub-ops/docs/source/setup/tooling.rst

 1. install :code:`git-crypt`.
 On OSX `brew install git-crypt` will work or follow the isntructions on https://www.agwa.name/projects/git-crypt/
 2. obtain a copy of :code:`hub-ops.gitcrypt.key`.
-You can ask Tim Head or Max Joseph for a copy.
+You can ask Leah Wasser or Max Joseph for a copy.
 Copy the file into your checkout of :code:`hub-ops`
 3. from the checkout directory run :code:`cat hub-ops.gitcrypt.key | git-crypt unlock -`
    or :code:`git-crypt unlock hub-ops.gitcrypt.key`.
 You should now be able to